×

 What do expats in Cascais appreciate most about the local culture?

 "Expats in Cascais appreciate the laid-back atmosphere and the friendly locals.
 They also enjoy the stunning natural beauty of the area, with its beaches, cliffs, and forests.
 The city's vibrant cultural scene, with its museums, galleries, and festivals, is also a draw for expats.
 The city's excellent transportation links to Lisbon and other cities in Portugal make it easy to explore the country.
-Finally, the city's excellent food and wine scene, with its traditional Portuguese dishes and local wines, is a great way to experience the culture," wrote one member in Cascais.
+Finally, the city's excellent food and wine scene, with its traditional Portuguese dishes and local wines, is a great way to experience the culture," explained one expat living in Cascais, Portugal.

 What do expats find most challenging?